 8 Things You Might Not Know About Ben Napier

-Ben grew up Christian and both of his parents are ministers.
+Ben grew up Christian, and both of his parents are ministers.
 One of his fondest memories is when they baptized Helen on Father’s Day 2018 following her January birth of that year.

 Home Town fans have gotten a taste of Ben’s woodworking prowess thanks to custom projects throughout the episodes.
 From stunning beds and custom cabinets to live-edge tables and cutting boards, Ben can do it all.

-“On December 7, 2004 @scotsman.co and I met in our college yearbook room about the feature story we were writing about him.
+Ben was well-known at the University of Mississippi, where he and Erin went to school.
+Erin writes about their first meeting on Instagram: "On December 7, 2004 @scotsman.co and I met in our college yearbook room about the feature story we were writing about him.
 I was the design editor and for two years had noticed him, always the center of attention, everyone’s best friend, my biggest crush.
 December 8, we took the photos for the yearbook.
 December 9, we went on our first date and he met my mama.
 December 10, we looked at the Christmas lights in Mason Park.
 December 13, we decided we would get married someday.
 It sounds crazy to you, maybe.
-But it makes perfect sense to me,” Erin wrote in the caption of a throwback post on Instagram.
+But it makes perfect sense to me."

 Ben admitted on Instagram that he comes from a family of men who don’t prioritize health until it’s the absolute last resort.
 “I come from a long line of big men who don’t really discuss their health until it’s an issue,” he wrote.
 “In 2014, one month before his 60th birthday, my father had emergency bypass surgery.
 Suddenly, this problem that seemed so far from me was standing right in front of me.
-Although I have made efforts to eat healthy and to exercise, it never seemed more real until I held this blue eyed girl that is equal parts Erin & me and a whole lot more than I deserve in my arms.
+Although I have made efforts to eat healthy and to exercise, it never seemed more real until I held this blue-eyed girl that is equal parts Erin and me and a whole lot more than I deserve in my arms.
 I never want to leave her side, which means taking care of my heart has to be a major priority.”